 - Investments – these can come from another established business or from an individual, but it’s important to establish what is expected in return.

 - Grants – if you’re starting a social enterprise, you may be able to access a small business grant.

 You can choose the one which suits your situation the most, or you may want to access a combination of them all.

 Lots of very successful businesses of all sizes have begun life with the help of a small business start-up loan.
 Creative entrepreneurs, inspired thinkers and hard grafters have all found that a little leg up can sometimes be all that’s needed to turn the seed of an idea into a thriving enterprise.

-Taking out the right small business loan may help you to start trading from a stronger position, with everything you need in place.
-It may come as good news to learn that the first few years you’re in business are usually the most expensive, when you look at outgoings as a percentage of turnover.
+Taking out the right small business loan may help you start trading from a stronger position, with everything you need in place.
+The first few years you’re in business are usually the most expensive – when you look at outgoings as a percentage of turnover.